GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

 ### To register Intune device ID

-1. Log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
+1. Log in to the [TechPass Portal](https://portal.techpass.gov.sg/secure/account/profile).

-2. On the TechPass portal, at the top right, go to your user name and click **My Account**.
+2. On the TechPass Portal, at the top right, go to your user name and click **My Account**.
 Your **Profile** details are displayed.

 3. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune Device ID.